Can There Be Other Issues in Addition to ADHD?

 Anxiety: Anxiety can make it harder for ADHDers to focus and manage daily tasks.

 Learning Disabilities: Conditions like dyslexia often co-occur with ADHD.
 Students with ADHD often struggle with traditional schooling methods for many reasons.
-This can lead to and are placed in classes that are too simple.

 If you have any questions or want to talk in a safe place where you will be heard and not judged, please contact me.